About Red River Singles

 $5 for College Students (Must present valid college ID card)

-$7 for Married Alumni (past RRS members who are now married)
+$6 for Married Alumni (Dance attendees who are married)

-Dress Code: Casual to dress up depending on the theme, the event or you.
+Dress appropriately.
+Casual or dress up, depending on the theme, the event or your

-Smoking Policy: An indoor NO smoking policy is in force at all indoor dances.
+An indoor NO SMOKING policy is in force at all indoor dances and events.

 Singles mingle at local club dances